-We have audited the financial statements of the State Revolving Fund of the Iowa Finance Authority as of and for the year ended June 30, 2022, and the related notes to the financial statements, as listed in the table of contents.
+We have audited the financial statements of the State Revolving Fund of the Iowa Finance Authority as of and for the year ended June 30, 2024, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the State Revolving Fund of the Iowa Finance Authority as of June 30, 2022, and the respective changes in financial position, and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the State Revolving Fund of the Iowa Finance Authority, as of June 30, 2024, and the changes in its financial position, and cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.